 Advocacy | Our Right to Learn

-Over the past four years, Ophea has led a coalition of over 50 organizations calling on the government of Ontario to finalize, release, and support the implementation of the Health and Physical Education (H&PE) curriculum (grades 1 – 12).
+Since 2010, Ophea has led a coalition of over 50 organizations calling on the government of Ontario to finalize, release, and support the implementation of the Health and Physical Education (H&PE) curriculum (grades 1 – 12).

 H&PE is a core subject taught in Ontario schools with the aim of fostering student health and well-being.
 The public commitment by the Minister of Education is a necessary milestone in ensuring that an updated and finalized curriculum is implemented in all of Ontario’s publically funded schools.

 |Facts About Sexual Health Education Poster||Sexual Health Education in Schools Across Canada|

 |It’s Time to Take Action for Ontario’s Kids||Parent Opinion Survey|

 Ophea is committed to working in partnership with government, non-government, and community partners to advocate for healthy public policy related to Health and Physical Education (H&PE) in schools and healthy, active living in communities.
 We are also committed to playing a strong leadership role on related committees and at stakeholder events.

 Ophea’s Advocacy Goal

 - to advocate for policies and strategies that foster healthy, active living